aeneas is a Python/C library and a set of tools to automagically synchronize audio and text (aka forced alignment).

 - MFCC and DTW computed via Python C extensions to reduce the processing time

-- Several built-in TTS engine wrappers: eSpeak (default, FLOSS), Festival (FLOSS), Nuance TTS API (commercial)
+- Several built-in TTS engine wrappers: eSpeak (default), eSpeak-ng, Festival, Nuance TTS API

 - Default TTS (eSpeak) called via a Python C extension for fast audio synthesis

-- A custom, user-provided TTS engine Python wrapper can be used instead of the built-in ones (included example for speect)
+- Possibility of running a custom, user-provided TTS engine Python wrapper (e.g., included example for speect)